kriti8kum/EcofriendlyWebsite/README.md

-he eco-friendly website aims to serve as a platform to support local communities and promote environmental sustainability.
+The eco-friendly website aims to serve as a platform to support local communities and promote environmental sustainability.
 It provides users with resources, information, and tools to engage in eco-friendly practices and contribute to the well-being of their local environment.